themazeimade/themazeimade.github.io/_posts/2025-10-19-ePortfolio.md

 ### Compiling and use guide.

 You need Visual Studio (stdc++17 or newer) with C++ integration.
 The required libraries are in inside the project.
+Libraries are x86 so configure build with this target.

 ### Narrative.